 Updated scientific and administrative guidance documents can be accessed from the Applications section under the Regulations and guidance pages of each regulated product area as soon as they become available.

 The European Commission asked EFSA to provide technical assistance in the field of risk communication to inform the ‘General Plan on Risk Communication’ [Mandate: M-2020-0059].
 The General Plan is intended to enhance the coordination and consistency of risk communication on food safety.
 The Commission is required to implement the General Plan under Article 8c of the Transparency Regulation, in consultation with EFSA and Member States.
 EFSA’s Working Group on Social Research Methods and Advice drafted a scientific report following a review of scientific literature.
 A public consultation on the draft of the scientific report took place from 19 November 2020 until 24 January 2021 (more info here).
-The Working Group analysed the feedback and finalised the report for publication in the EFSA Journal in April 2020.
+The Working Group analysed the feedback and finalised the report , which has been published in the EFSA Journal in April 2021.

-EFSA produced three additional reports to support the Commission, for publication together with the scientific report.
+EFSA produced three additional reports to support the Commission, which have been published together with the scientific report.
 The three reports comprise:

 - Mapping the coordination and cooperation mechanisms of risk communication on feed/food safety in the EU